Drug information provided by: Merative, Micromedex®

 Do not use a sun lamp or tanning bed or booth.

 If you have a severe reaction from the sun, check with your doctor.

-This medicine may cause intracranial hypertension.
+This medicine may cause increased pressure inside the head (intracranial hypertension).
 This is more likely to occur in women of childbearing age who are overweight or have a history of intracranial hypertension.
 Tell your doctor right away if you have a headache, blurred vision, or changes in vision.

 Contact your doctor immediately if fever, rash, joint pain, or tiredness occurs.
 These could be symptoms of an autoimmune syndrome where the body attacks itself.

-You should not take antacids that contain aluminum, calcium or magnesium, or any product that contains iron such as vitamin or mineral supplements.
+You should not take antacids that contain aluminum, calcium or magnesium, or any product that contains iron, including vitamin or mineral supplements.

 If you are using this medicine to prevent malaria, take extra care not to get bitten by mosquitoes.
 Use protective clothing, mosquito netting or screens, and an insect repellent.

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.